Sophus-PHLin/Sophus-PHlin.github.io/_talks/2025-01-11-QM-seminar.md

   - courses
 ---

-# Seminar on Quantum Mechanics

-Introduction: This is a discussion class on quantum mechanics at Peking University.
+This is a discussion class on quantum mechanics at Peking University.
 The teacher-in-charge is Prof. Feng Xu (冯旭).
 At the beginning of this class, the teacher assign about 30 topics related to quantum mechanics, including advanced quantum mechanics, quantum field theory, atomic, molecular physics and optics, quantum information, condensed matter physics and so on.
 We can choose two topics on ourselves and give an 1-hour presentation on each one.

 My two presentation topics are "Hartree-Fock methods" and "Theory of cuprate superconductivity".
 Here are the presentation slides (in Chinese):